clearpath-docs/cpr-robot-customizer-sphinx-tutorials/doc/index.rst

 The sensors supported in this package are commonly used by Clearpath Robotics to customize mobile robotic platforms.

+The example files used throughout this tutorial can be found `here <https://github.com/jyang-cpr/generic_robot/tree/noetic-devel/example>`_.

 .. toctree::
     :maxdepth: 0
     :caption: Overview